YashKalia/Testing-PacMan/assignment-docs/assignment-3-report.md

 #### Exercise 4

-The tests written for this exercise can be found in the test class With the following path : **TODO**
+The tests written for this exercise can be found in the test class With the following path : src\test\java\nl\tudelft\jpacman\integration\playerMoves\PlayerMovesTest.java

 #### Exercise 5